Colds and the fluInfluenza; Strep throat; Bird flu; Avian influenza

 - Get a flu vaccine.

 - Injectable flu vaccines (flu shots) use inactivated (killed) viruses or a recombinant viral protein.
 Flu shots may either protect against 3 strains of influenza (trivalent) or 4 strains (quadrivalent).
-Some high-dose or adjuvant-containing flu shots are recommended specifically for people over age 65.
+Some high-dose or adjuvant-containing flu shots are recommended specifically for people age 65 or older.

 - Nasal spray flu vaccines use live attenuated (weakened) influenza viruses (LAIV).

-- Recommended antiviral drugs are oseltamivir (Tamiflu), zanamivir (Relenza), and Peramivir (Rapivab).
+- Recommended antiviral drugs for treatment are oseltamivir (Tamiflu), zanamivir (Relenza), peramivir (Rapivab), and baloxavir marboxil (Xofluza).

 - Antiviral drugs can reduce symptom severity and shorten the duration of illness by 1 to 2 days.
 They work best when started within 2 days of symptom onset.
 These drugs have a number of side effects.